Cerca News

 · Texas Border Business

-Marilyn Gilbert, CEO of the Brownsville Public Utilities Board, emphasized the need for diversifying the water supply in the Rio Grande Valley due to drought and aging infrastructure.
-Speaking at the RGV Connect Water Forum, she highlighted Brownsville's unique position as the last U.S. entity drawing water from the Rio Grande before Matamoros.
-Gilbert outlined strategies including brackish groundwater desalination and reservoir expansion, with a $40 million state grant for the Banco Morales project.
-She warned against complacency during temporary rainfall relief and stressed the importance of collaboration among regional entities to address water challenges effectively.
+Marilyn Gilbert, CEO of the Brownsville Public Utilities Board, emphasized the need for the Rio Grande Valley to diversify its water supply due to drought, population growth, and aging infrastructure.
+Speaking at the RGV Connect Water Forum, she noted that Brownsville is the last U.S. entity drawing water from the Rio Grande before Matamoros, presenting both opportunities and challenges.
+Gilbert highlighted various strategies, including desalination and reservoir expansion, supported by a $40 million state grant.
+She warned against complacency following temporary rainfall and stressed the importance of regional collaboration to address water reliability issues.

 AI summary · Source: Texas Border Business